 This Halloween, make books come alive with your Halloween costumes or decor!
 You or your child can dress up as a favorite book character for trick-or-treating or a Halloween party.
 You might even find a book that offers characters for everyone in the family.
 After all, why let kids have all the fun?

-Some great options include Max and the Wild Things from Where the Wild Things Are, Where’s Waldo and all his buddies, Winnie the Pooh and his pals from the 100-Acre Woods, Madeline, Curious George and the Man with the Yellow Hat, or Anansi the spider!
+Some options from picture books include Max and the Wild Things from Where the Wild Things Are, Where’s Waldo and all his buddies, Winnie the Pooh and his pals from the 100-Acre Woods, Madeline, Curious George and the Man with the Yellow Hat, or Anansi the spider!

 Is your child’s heart set on being Elsa or a mummy?
 No problem!
 Carve or paint your pumpkins to look like book characters, instead!
 Kids will love giving the pumpkins accessories, too.
 After all, Pete the Cat definitely needs white shoes, and Cinderella could probably use a slipper.